Increasing the Use of a Natural Fungus (Duddingtonia flagrans) to Control Internal Parasites in Small Ruminants

 Problem and Justification: Production and animal losses due to gastrointestinal nematode (GIN) infection, especially by the blood sucking Haemonchus contortus, is a major constraint not only to profitability, but also to sustainability of United State (U.S.) small ruminant operations.
 In the absence of vaccines, the only mode of control of GIN is the use of anthelmintics/dewormers.
 However, decades of relying on dewormer treatments for parasite control has led to the emergence of multi-drug resistant (MDR) parasites which pose a significant challenge to parasite control on small ruminant farms world-wide.
 Hence, there is an urgent need to identify novel approaches to control and reduce the impact of drug-resistant GIN on sheep and goat farms.

 Solution and Approach: The recent release of a new product in the U.S., BioWorma® and Livamol® with BioWorma® (International Animal Health Products, Australia), containing the fungus, Duddingtonia flagrans, offers an opportunity to reduce GIN on pastures and subsequently reinfection in grazing animals.
 BioWorma® contains only D. flagrans while Livamol® with BioWorma® is a feed supplement containing 2.2% of the fungus.
 Duddingtonia flagrans is a nematophagous fungus that is able to control GIN infections by capturing and killing immature larval stages before they migrate from feces to pasture, prohibiting their consumption by grazing animals.
-Utilizing this fungus in an integrative parasite control approach will help producers reduce parasite loads in their flock/herd significantly and limit their reliance on dewormer for parasite control.
+Utilizing this fungus in an integrative parasite control approach is deemed to help producers reduce parasite loads in their flock/herd significantly and limit their reliance on dewormer for parasite control.
 However, the current cost of feeding this product as recommended (at least sixty days during the transmission period) is a deterrence to most small ruminant farmers ($18 for a single 50 lb. lamb).
-Therefore, the overall objective of this project is to educate farmers on integrated parasite control strategies and demonstrate how best to utilize D. flagrans to reduce parasite infections and losses on sheep and goat farms.
-To achieve this objective, several outreach avenues will be used to present current research-based education on integrated parasite control strategies including the most effective treatment approaches.
-Additionally, research will be conducted on university and producer farms and results used to demonstrate different, possibly, more cost-effective, approaches to utilizing D. flagrans for effective GIN control.
+Therefore, the overall objective of this project was to educate farmers on integrated parasite control strategies and demonstrate how best to utilize D. flagrans to reduce parasite infections and losses on sheep and goat farms.
+To achieve this objective, several outreach avenues were used to present current research-based education on integrated parasite control strategies including the most effective treatment approaches.
+Additionally, research was conducted on university farms and results used to demonstrate different, possibly, more cost-effective, approaches to utilizing D. flagrans for effective GIN control.

 Performance Target: